beest/dragdrop/README.md

 #### drag.finish
 This is triggered when a draggable element in the same interaction group as the droppable finishes being dragged.

+Typically, this event is used to remove a CSS class from the droppable element.

 ```
 item.on("drag.finish", function(dragging) {
     this.getEl().removeClass("invite-drop");